ICAN-aneurysms/RIA-predict/README.md

   1. Random forests ![RF](fig/sc5.png)
   1. Predictive models comparison ![RFvsLR](fig/sc6.png)

-# Local re-execution of data analysis and prediction pipeline
+# Local re-execution
-Docker
+We also provider a Docker container hosting the packaged software environment and the jupyter notebooks.

+As soon as [docker is installed](https://docs.docker.com/get-docker/), just launch the command `docker pull ..` .